The Pelagics by Mark

 The mighty “Troll”.

 After cruising as far south as Uraguay, they began looking for another vessel more suitable for sailing in the colder North Atlantic.
 They sold Their catamaran and bought “Troll”, a steel schooner in St. Martin.
 We met them in Beaufort, NC on their way to Annapolis.
 They had a few projects to work on before heading up to Newfoundland, Greenland, Iceland and back to Germany.
-I asked Tom what he still needed to do and here was the short list his gave me.

-I asked Tom if there were facilities for doing boat work in Greenland and Iceland, he appeared unconcerned and said, “They have welders which is really all we need because Troll is more like a fishing boat than a yacht”.
+I asked Tom if there were facilities for doing boat work in Greenland and Iceland, he appeared unconcerned and said, “They have welders which is really all we need because Troll is more like a fishing boat than a yacht.

 Mark

-Leave a Reply
+Leave a comment